Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 - **Electronic MELs:** Transitioning from paper-based MELs to electronic systems can enhance accessibility and reduce the risk of lost or damaged documents.
 However, it's essential to ensure that electronic MELs are intuitive and easy to use.
 - **Automated Systems:** Automation can streamline maintenance processes, but it's crucial to balance automation with human oversight to prevent over-reliance on technology.
 - **User Interface Design:** Design software interfaces that are user-friendly and minimize cognitive load, making it easier for maintenance personnel to perform their tasks accurately.
 - **Training on New Technologies:** Provide comprehensive training on new technologies to ensure that personnel are proficient in their use and understand their limitations.
+(See [Section 9.
+Training and Awareness](#9-training-and-awareness))

 ---